Crystal valley Hall effect

-{\it Methods.} The electronic structure calculations were performed based on the Vienna ab initio simulation package (VASP) \cite{Vasp-1996} with the projector augmented wave (PAW) method \cite{PAW-1994}.
-The GGA-PBE exchange-correlation function \cite{GGA-1996} was used in our calculations.
-The energy cut-off 600 eV, energy convergence criterion $10^{-6} \mathrm{eV}$, force convergence criteria $10^{-3}\mathrm{eV/\AA}$, and k-mesh $12\times12\times1$ ($\Gamma$ centered Monkhorst-Pack) were used.
-The dynamical stabilities of Fe$_2$WX$_4$ were confirmed by using Phonopy package with the finite displacement method, adopting $3\times3\times1$ supercell and a $5\times5\times1$ k-meshes ($\Gamma$ centered Monkhorst-Pack).
-The maximally localized Wannier functions were constructed using the wannier90 package \cite{wan90-2008}.
-The berry curvature was calculated using postw90 code.
+{\it Methods.} The electronic structure calculations were performed based on the VIENNA AB INITIO SIMULATION PACKAGE (VASP) \cite{Vasp-1996} with the projector augmented wave (PAW) method \cite{PAW-1994}.
+The Perdew-Burke-Ernzerhof (PBE) exchange-correlation functional within the generalized gradient approximation (GGA) was used in our calculations \cite{GGA-1996}.
+The energy cutoff 600 eV, energy convergence criterion $10^{-6}$ $\rm{eV}$, force convergence criteria $10^{-3}$ $\rm{eV}/\text{\r{A}}$, and k-mesh $12\times12\times1$ ($\Gamma$ centered Monkhorst-Pack) were used.
+The dynamical stability of Fe$_2$W$X_4$ was confirmed by using the density functional perturbation theory, adopting a $3\times3\times1$ supercell and $5\times5\times1$ k-meshes ($\Gamma$-centered Monkhorst-Pack).
+The maximally localized Wannier functions were constructed using the WANNIER90 package \cite{wan90-2008}.
+The Berry curvature was calculated using POSTW90 code.
 Finally, the Monte Carlo simulations based on the classical Heisenberg model were performed by using the MCSOLVER \cite{mcTN-2019}.

-{\it Results and analysis.} Monolayer Fe$_2$WX$_4$ (X=Se,S) takes a square lattice structure with the symmorphic space group P-42m (No.111) symmetry and the corresponding point group is $D_{2d}$ with generators $S_{4z}$ and $C_{2x}$.
-Monolayer Fe$_2$WX$_4$ contains three atomic layers where Fe and W atomic layer is sandwiched by two X atomic layers as shown in Fig.~\ref{fig1}{(a) and (b)}, and the corresponding BZ with high-symmetry points is shown in Fig.~\ref{fig1}{(c)}.
+{\it Results and analysis.} Monolayer Fe$_2$W$X_4$ ($X$=Se,S) takes a square lattice structure with the symmorphic space group $P$-$42m$ (No. 111) symmetry and the corresponding point group is $D_{2d}$ with generators $S_{4z}$ and $C_{2x}$.
+Monolayer Fe$_2$W$X_4$ contains three atomic layers where the Fe and W atomic layer is sandwiched by two X atomic layers as shown in Figs. \ref{fig1}{(a)} and \ref{fig1}{(b)}, and the corresponding BZ with high-symmetry points is shown in Fig.~\ref{fig1}{(c)}.
 The crystal parameters of monolayer Fe$_2$WX$_4$ are obtained by structural relaxation.
-The crystal parameters of monolayer Fe$_2$WSe$_4$ and Fe$_2$WS$_4$ are 5.572 and 5.436 $\rm{\AA}$, respectively.
-Then we calculate the phonon spectrum of monolayer Fe$_2$WX$_4$, which are shown in Fig.~\ref{fig1}{(d) and (e)}.
-From Fig.~\ref{fig1}{(d) and (e)}, the phonon spectrum of both monolayer Fe$_2$WSe$_4$ and Fe$_2$WS$_4$ have no imaginary frequency.
-Therefore both monolayer Fe$_2$WSe$_4$ and Fe$_2$WS$_4$ are dynamically stable.
-Furhermore, the crystal structure of monolayer Fe$_2$WX$_4$ is proposed based on the synthesized layered Cu$_2$WX$_4$ (X=S,Se) \cite{Cu2MX4-1993,Cu2MX4-2005,Cu2MX4-2019,Cu2MX4-2022}, Cu$_2$MoS$_4$\cite{CuMoS-2012} and Ag$_2$WS$_4$ \cite{Ag2WS4-2018}, thus it is hopful that monolayer Fe$_2$WX$_4$ may be synthesized experimentally.
+The crystal parameters of monolayer Fe$_2$WSe$_4$ and Fe$_2$WS$_4$ are 5.572 $\text{\r{A}}$ and 5.436 $\text{\r{A}}$, respectively.
+Then we calculated the phonon spectrum of monolayer Fe$_2$W$X_4$, which are shown in Figs. \ref{fig1}{(d)} and \ref{fig1}{(e)}.
+From Figs. \ref{fig1}{(d)} and \ref{fig1}{(e)}, the phonon spectrum of both monolayer Fe$_2$WSe$_4$ and Fe$_2$WS$_4$ have no imaginary frequency.
+Therefore, both monolayer Fe$_2$WSe$_4$ and Fe$_2$WS$_4$ are dynamically stable.